great-expectations/great_expectations/docs/guides/validation/validation_actions/how-to-trigger-slack-notifications-as-a-validation-action.md

 ---
 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';

-This guide will help you trigger Slack notifications as a `Validation Action`.
+This guide will help you trigger Slack notifications as a [Validation Action](../../../reference/validation.md).
 It will allow you to send a Slack message including information about a Validation Result, including whether or not the Validation succeeded.

 <Prerequisites>